aemooooon/aemon-notes/content/English/AI-Powered RAs.md

   - English
   - Data416
 ---
-Hello everyone, my name is Hua.
+Hello everyone, 大家好, Tēnā koutou katoa, my name is Hua.
 I am really happy to have you guys here.
 Today, I'm going to talk about artificial intelligence-powered recommendation systems, also known as RAs.
 I will divide my presentation into five parts.
 This is my overview of what we'll be covering today:

-- Introduction of RAs
+- I am gonna to briefly explain what it is RAs and its history.
 - Advantages
 - Challenges and Concerns
 - Things the Stakeholders could do for RAs